 Take Care of Your Bladder

-- Quit smoking: According to the American Cancer Society, smoking is thought to be the cause of about half of all bladder cancers.
+- Quit smoking: According to the American Cancer Society, smoking is thought to be the cause of about half of all bladder cancers3.
 Although quitting can be tough, it'll help you feel healthier overall and less anxious about cancer.
 If you need assistance, speak with your doctor about medications or other options to help you quit.

-- Get your fruits and veggies: A diet high in fruits and vegetables may help keep your bladder healthy.
+- Get your fruits and veggies: A diet high in fruits and vegetables5 may help keep your bladder healthy.
 A nutrient-rich diet also lowers the risk of developing other types of cancers.
 Aim to have at least five servings of fruits and vegetables every day, and also eat whole grains several times a day.

 - Exercise: Regular exercise helps reduce the risk of recurrence and can add more years to your life.
-Only 30 minutes a day of moderate exercise reduces anxiety and symptoms such as fatigue, nausea and pain.
+Only 30 minutes a day of moderate exercise2 reduces anxiety and symptoms such as fatigue, nausea and pain.
 Talk with your doctor about the right exercise program for you, and plan to start slowly.

 Cancer is a life-changing experience, and fear that the cancer will come back is one of the most common concerns experienced by survivors.
 In this respect, time heals, and many cancer survivors report thinking about the disease less often as the years go by.
 In the meantime, here are some tips to help you gain control of your fear in the present: